Lymantria dispar dispar (LDD) moth

 - LDD moth is a regulated pest by the Canadian Food Inspection Agency (CFIA).
 The CFIA is responsible for establishing and maintaining standards to prevent the introduction and spread of plant pests in Canada.

-- Forest health is monitored every year by the Ministry of Northern Development, Mines, Natural Resources and Forestry.
+- Forest health is monitored every year by the ministry.
 We conduct ground and aerial surveys to map major forest health disturbances on the landscape.
 When pest populations reach outbreak level, we may complete pest specific forecast surveys to help predict defoliation for future years.

 State of LDD moth in 2021